First time buyer guide

 Do I Need Home Insurance?

 Since having buildings insurance is a condition of most mortgages, it’s worth shopping around for a competitive deal.
+You’ll need to have it in place before you exchange contracts.
 Make sure you get the level of cover you need and that you understand the terms and conditions of your policy.
 You don’t want to be caught out if you need to make a claim!

 How Can I Choose a Home Insurance Policy?